ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/27_Communications/271500 Communication Horizontal Cabling.md

 tags: ['Facility', 'Services', 'Communications', 'Communication', 'Horizontal', 'Cabling']
 ---

-1. Copyright 2005 by The American Institute of Architects (AIA)
-1. Exclusively published and distributed by Architectural Computer Services, Inc. (ARCOM) for the AIA
-1. Revise this Section by deleting and inserting text to meet Project-specific requirements.
-1. Verify that Section titles referenced in this Section are correct for this Project's Specifications; Section titles may have changed.

 ## General

    1. RELATED SECTIONS
    1. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 1 Specifications, apply to this Section.
 1. SUMMARY
    1. This Section includes telephone and data cabling systems and testing of telephone and data drops.
    1. DEFINITIONS
-   1. Telephone and Data Cabling Systems include all of the necessary components required to establish new services with the NREL voice and data systems.
+   1. Telephone and Data Cabling Systems include all of the necessary components required to establish new services with the Owner voice and data systems.
 This includes the installation of copper cables and the associated connections.
    1. SYSTEM DESCRIPTION

-## General

-:
+	1. General:
       1. Raceways, cable, racks, patch panels, distribution equipment, devices, and terminations for a complete voice and data communications cable system.
    1. The work described in this specification consists of all labor, materials, equipment, and services necessary and required to complete and test the system.
    1. Any material not specifically mentioned in this specification or not shown on drawings, but required for proper performance and operation as specified, shall be furnished and installed.
 1. SUBMITTALS
    1. Product Data:
       1. For each component specified, including detailed manufacturer's specifications.
 Include data on features, ratings, and performance.
 Include dimensioned plan and elevation views of components.
 Show access and working-space requirements.
    1. Submit evidence of listing of products specified to be listed in the "Quality Assurance" Article.